 This is a short self-service guide to help you get your library set up with Kopernio.
-If you see your institution on this list of supported institutions, you don't need to do anything unless you are experiencing problems.

 To get started please select your institution from the list below:

 Kopernio reuses existing library authentication infrastructure to help you get access to subscribed resources when Kopernio is used on campus and off-campus.

 Kopernio automatically discovers your library holdings, so there is no need for you to set up or maintain holdings data in order to use Kopernio.
 The more Kopernio is used at your institution, the smarter it gets at figuring out your entitlements, leading to a better user experience.

 Use of subscribed resources is limited exclusively to your authorised patrons, with your library in control of who gets access to subscription content.

 When used on campus or behind a VPN connection Kopernio makes use of existing IP authentication to give one-click access to your library's journal subscriptions.
 You don't need to do anything, Kopernio will just work out of the box.
 When you access full-text articles this will appear as regular COUNTER usage of your library's subscriptions.